 Assistance dogs are always welcome at Shoreditch Town Hall.
 If you require the support of other companion animals, please get in touch ahead of your visit so we can ensure we are prepared to accommodate them.

 We have a nearby loading bay which allows up to 3 hours parking for blue badge holders.
+Cars and taxis can drop off directly outside the building.

 The closest station with step free access is Shoreditch High Street Overground Station, which is 0.4 miles from Shoreditch Town Hall.